5 Sales Tactics to Get Landscaping Customers

 5. Cold Calling

 Forget all the preconceived notions you have in your head about cold calling and open up your mind to a world of missed opportunity.
 If done right, cold calling is an effective sales tactic that can help fuel leads.
-Think about it this way: if you make calls to 100 different people, at least one of those people is bound to be intrigued by your services, right?
+Think about it this way: if you call 100 people, at least one will be intrigued by your services, right?
 While that task might sound daunting, there’s a secret to making it worth your while.

-Instead of calling people absolutely cold, try turning cold calling into “warm” calling by calling prospective clients on your email list who’ve opened emails that you’ve sent them.
-They’re likely to be more open to the service that you’re trying to sell because they’re already interested in your business.
+Try turning cold calling into “warm” calling by calling prospective clients on your email list who’ve opened your emails.
+They’re likely more open to what you’re selling because they’re already interested in your business.
 Plus, all you need to do to implement this sales tactic is pick up the phone and keep dialling.

 Ready to take your marketing to the next level?
 Check our our “Digital Marketing 101 for Landscapers” blog post.